Over the past

 length between 11 and 15 inches.
 It is essentially something between a stout

-knife and a hell for stout narrow trowel.
+knife and a hell of a stout narrow trowel.

 origins are somewhat vague, the hori hori may have arisen as early as the 13th